 There can be many reasons a woman might consider revisionary breast surgery.
-Even after proper planning and expert performance of a breast surgery, complications can occur or changes can occur over time, leading to the consideration of undergoing breast revision surgery.
+Even after proper planning and expert performance of a breast surgery, complications can occur or changes may happen over time, leading to the consideration of undergoing breast revision surgery.
 Common reasons might include:

 - Capsular contracture (scar tightening around an implant, hardening of the implant)